 These videos above – one of the Cybex Aton2 and the other of the Clek Liing – show how a load leg decreases how far the car seat rotates downward (as shown by the red line) and how far the car seat rebounds (as shown by the blue line).
-The green line is there to show the recline angle of the car seats before the crash – and you can see it is identical on both seats.
+The green line shows the recline angle of the car seats before the crash – and you can see it’s identical on both seats.

-In both videos, two identical car seats are used, with the only difference being that one used the load leg and the other didn’t.
+In both videos, two identical car seats are used.
+The ONLY difference is that one used the load leg while the other didn’t.
 Notice how both seats with the load leg barely move during the crash.
 This lack of movement allows the car seat’s shell to cradle the child’s body as best as possible and absorb more of the forces into the shell of the car seat.
 The motion seen in the Cybex Aton2 & Clek Liing without the load leg is typical of other manufacturer’s infant seats without a load leg.

 A load leg gets lowered until it rests on the floor of the vehicle.
 The car seat should still rest flush on the vehicle seat, meaning the load leg should not jack the car seat up off the vehicle seat cushion.